k2view-academy/K2View-Academy/articles/39_fabric_catalog/05_catalog_app.md

 **Catalog's Version**

-When the Catalog application opens, it displays the latest version by default.
+The Navigator displays the latest Catalog version by default.
 The version number is displayed in the upper-left corner of the main area.
 By clicking it, you can either:

 * **View** another version by clicking its number in the drop-down list.
 * **Compare** between two versions by clicking the compare <img src="images/compare.png" style="zoom:75%;" /> icon.